-8000 Best Management Practices (BMPs) for the Protection of Sensitive Ecological & Cultural Resources
+8000 Best Management Practices (BMPs)

 All operations shall be conducted with the overarching philosophy of "do no more harm than good".
 Many of the following BMPs are provided for the protection of federal and state protected species and other sensitive resources.
 For species identification, refer to the "EU Guidance on Threatened/Endangered Species".